-This is one of the ﬁrst things that you should consider before purchasing a bed for your cat.
-Look for a round bed if your cat generally likes to curl into a ball.
-Try a cave bed if your cat loves burrowing beneath a basket of clothing or sits under an armchair often.
-A mat could be your best choice if your cat prefers to sprawl out on a windowsill or stretch on a sofa.
+Choosing the right cat bed involves considering your cat's preferences, size, age, and any special needs they may have.
+For example: Look for a round bed if your cat generally likes to curl into a ball.
+Try a cave bed if your cat loves burrowing beneath a basket of clothing.
+A cushion pet bed could be your best choice if your cat prefers to sprawl out on a windowsill or stretch on a sofa.

 Consider the size of the bed: